 This is a process group that focuses on issues that people face in their first year of recovery.
 Topics and themes include, but are not limited to: interpersonal and family issues, spirituality, learning to cope effectively with your emotions, learning to manage your responsibilities, learning how to manage your free time, and finding a balance between acceptance, and change.

-This is an open ended mixed gender group for adults aged 25 to 65 that focuses on the mid to late themes/phases of recovery.
+This is an open ended mixed gender group for adults aged 25 and older that focuses on the mid to late themes/phases of recovery.
 The goals of this group are to expand coping capacity, enhance performance, and improve relationships.
 This is accomplished by promoting self understanding, psychological growth, emotional healing, and true intimacy.
 The group provides support, structure, and interactional opportunities to experience honesty, pride, spontaneity, acceptance, compromise, and uncertainty.
 This learning can help the group to exercise its power, make decisions, and develop intentions that support the preferences that are envisioned.

 Membership of the group will be open and members can remain in the group until the problems that brought them to group are resolved.

-Facilitated by: Marc Bolduc, LICSW, CADAC II, (617) 726-6185
+Mondays, 5:00-6:15 pm, West End Clinic Facilitated by: Marc Bolduc, LICSW, CADAC II

-Facilitated by: Marc Bolduc, LICSW, CADAC II, (617) 726-6185
+Wednesdays, 4:00-5:00 pm, West End Clinic Facilitated by: Marc Bolduc, LICSW, CADAC II,

 The Readiness Group strives to provide assistance to those who are in the very early stages of recovery, including learning how to cut back or quit using substances.
 The group helps engage people in other West End Clinic addictions treatment and assists in referring to appropriate services, including the Intensive Outpatient Programs.
 Recommended participation in the group is for 6-8 weeks.

-This group is designed to support individuals with a substance abuse or co-occurring disorder as they transition into “early recovery.”
+This group is designed to support individuals with a substance use or co-occurring disorder as they transition into “early recovery.”
 The group will explore critical relapse prevention skills, specifically learning to manage triggering feelings, identify and challenge distorted thinking patterns, and ultimately develop a greater network of recovery resources that will help to reduce the risk of relapse.
 It is a structured didactic,12 week, rolling admission group that is open to both male and female members.
 All members must have completed a formal intake at the West End Clinic prior to being considered for the group.

-Mondays, 9:00-10:00 am, West End Clinic
+Mondays, 9:00-10:00 am, West End ClinicFacilitated by: Karsten Kueppenbender, MD

-Thursdays, 5:-00-6:00 pm, West End Clinic
+Thursdays, 4:00-5:00 pm, West End ClinicFacilitated by Vinod Rao, MD

-Fridays, 10:00-11:00 am, West End Clinic
+Fridays, 10:00-11:00 am, West End ClinicFacilitated by: Nalan Ward, MD

-Additional groups are being planned, please check back on this site for regular updates on new groups being offered that will be accepting patients for participation at a future date or contact the West End Clinic directly at (617) 726-2712.
+Additional groups are being planned, please check back on this site for regular updates on new groups being offered that will be accepting patients for participation at a future date or contact the West End Clinic directly at 617-726-2712.